Skip to main content

 The opening chapters of Learning That Sticks (Goodwin, 2020) outline the scale of this filtering problem.
 Our sensory systems relay 11 million bits of information per second, yet the brain can consciously process only around 120 bits per second.
 This means that “our brains simply cannot squeeze 180 bits of information into a 120-bit mental pipe (Levitin, 2015).”
 Much of what is said in a classroom, therefore, never makes it past the sensory register.
 In a world where students receive “the equivalent of 174 newspapers of information every day,” the brain is constantly working to “separate the trivial from the important”, and often fails to do so effectively.

 The implication is important: students are not ignoring us; their brains are overwhelmed.
-When teachers say, “I have told them this,” the science responds, “Yes, but their memory system has not yet encoded it.”
+When teachers say, “I have taught them this,” the science responds, “Yes, but their memory system has not yet encoded it.”
 Learning only begins when attention is secured, and attention depends on emotional safety, novelty, curiosity, and relevance.
 Emotional salience comes first in the brain’s “pecking order” for filtering stimuli: students attend to what feels urgent, meaningful, or emotionally loaded long before they notice content-heavy explanations.

 Agarwal and Roediger (2018) demonstrate that learning strengthens not through exposure, but through retrieval, spacing, feedback, and interleaving.
 Simply hearing something, or even hearing it twice, does little for consolidation.
 Hattie and Donoghue (2016) likewise argue that the effectiveness of any strategy “depends on where in the learning cycle the student is located,” distinguishing between surface learning (initial knowledge), deep learning (connections and meaning-making), and transfer (application in new contexts).
 When teachers feel that students “should know this by now,” the evidence suggests that students are still in the acquisition or early consolidation phase, long before knowledge is stabilised in long-term memory.